New Orleans in June: 32°C / 90°F afternoons, 25°C / 77°F mornings, 71% humidity, 11 rain days — hurricane season officially starts June 1.

-June begins New Orleans' real summer — and hurricane season (June 1 official start).
-Climate: afternoons at 32°C, mornings at 25°C, humidity at 71%, 11 rain days, 165mm rainfall.
+June begins New Orleans' real summer — and the Atlantic hurricane season (NOAA's official start is June 1).
+Climate normals from NOAA NCEI put afternoons at 32°C / 90°F, mornings at 25°C / 77°F, humidity at 71%, 11 rain days, 165mm rainfall.
 Jazz Fest is over; the city shifts into festival-between-festivals mode.
 French Quarter Fest is over, Essence Festival is early July.
 Humidity dominates the dressing calculation.
 Pure cotton gets soaked by noon; linen dries better; cotton-synthetic blends and moisture-wicking technical fabrics outperform both.
 Afternoon thunderstorms are routine, sometimes severe.
 NOLA's street layout means every walk (Magazine Street, French Quarter, Garden District) is long and shade-patchy.
 Build around: one loose sundress, shorts + breathable top, a rain-ready shoe, a packable rain shell, wide-brim hat, big hydration.

 Pure cotton gets soaked by noon; linen dries better; cotton-synthetic blends and moisture-wicking technical fabrics outperform both.